 Last, a membership database helps with security and compliance: unlike a spreadsheet, a database stores data securely and cannot be easily shared or moved.
 A properly designed membership database offers the advantage of access control and ensures that only authorized personnel can view or modify member data.

-A membership database stores information about members, such as their personal details, join date, membership type, payments, or events participation.
+A membership database stores information about members, such as their personal details, join date, membership type, payments, membership dues, or events participation.

 Depending on your field or industry – a local sports club, regional non-profit organization, trade association, or large-scale national members group – your membership database may include more or less information.